Get a Degree While Working

 There are two main structures of a degree apprenticeship that affect how the final assessment is given.

 On an integrated degree apprenticeship, employers and the University of Portsmouth work together to co-design the course.
-The end-point assessment is designed along with the course as an integral part of the degree.
-You can't pass the degree without passing the end-point assessment.
+The EPA is designed along with the course as an integral part of the degree.
+You can't pass the degree without passing the EPA.

 A non-integrated degree apprenticeship occurs when you take an existing degree that already meets the knowledge requirements of an occupation.
 You can combine the degree with additional workplace training to meet the full degree apprenticeship standards.
-To successfully complete a non-integrated degree apprenticeship, you'll do an end-point assessment as well as the standard degree assessment.
+To successfully complete a non-integrated degree apprenticeship, you'll need to do an EPA as well as the standard degree assessment.

 How your end-point assessment is assessed